-Under all circumstances, providers must contact the local Department of Health to determine if any eligible individuals can be contacted to receive the vaccine before discarding any vaccine.
+Under all circumstances, providers must contact the Lead Hub Hospital and the local Department of Health to determine if any eligible individuals can be contacted to receive the vaccine before discarding any vaccine.

 Mandatory Vaccine Form:

 All individuals receiving the COVID-19 vaccine must complete the New York State COVID-19 Vaccine Form for the first dose, and attest that they are eligible to be vaccinated.
 Pursuant to Executive Order 202.86, as extended, practices, providers, and entities must confirm adherence to this requirement at the time of vaccine administration.